 - All other brokers match the Seller’s Business Data (SBD) against buyers in their respective queues (Buyers who have previously been interviewed, signed a Confidentiality Agreement and filled out a detailed Buyer’s Profile).
-Seller’s broker plans an advertising strategy and the SBD is added to web sites in such as a blind profile to disguise the identity of the business to the general public.
+Seller’s broker plans an advertising strategy and the SBD is added to web sites in such a manner so the general public cannot identify the business.

-- Buyers in queue and buyers who have responded from the advertisements will sign NDA’s and will have their backgrounds and finances screened to determine if they are potential buyers.
-If screened buyers are interested in the business for sale, they will be shown a Confidential Business Profile.
+- Buyers in queue and buyers who have responded from the advertisements will have their backgrounds and finances evaluated to determine if they are qualified buyers.
+If qualified buyers are interested in the business for sale, they will be shown a Business Profile.
 If further interest is shown, the seller’s broker will arrange a meeting with the seller.

-- If a buyer wants to make an offer Sunbelt will write the offer and secure a deposit or the Buyer’s attorney will prepare an LOI.
+- If a buyer wants to make an offer, the buyer’s broker will write the offer and secure a deposit.

 - Seller and seller’s broker will review each offer and decide whether to accept it or counter the offer.

-- Once an offer is accepted, the process will begin to address contingencies within the offer.
+- Once an offer is accepted, the seller’s broker will arrange a seller/buyer meeting where the seller and buyer can begin addressing contingencies within the offer.

 - Contingencies are address and removed.

 - The broker will facilitate the legal documention and revisions.